 In a world where the internet has become the lifeblood of commerce, having the proper web presence is essential for marketing, outreach, and a company's survival.
-Relying on yesteryear's traditional outbound marketing approach is insufficient in today's e-commerce environment.
+Relying on yesterday's traditional outbound marketing approach is insufficient in today's e-commerce environment.

 Taking Your Web Presence to the Next Level

 Not all web design approaches are equal.
 The traditional web design approach requires substantial time to develop or revamp the website and significant upfront costs for each iteration.
 Think of this approach as similar to building a new house from scratch or sketchy blueprints from an earlier model.

 Many new businesses embrace a strategy called Growth-Drive Design (GDD).
 Instead of building a new website from scratch or reinventing it with a substantial revision, GDD methodologies incrementally make enhancements, improvements, and modifications.
 Understanding how visitors react to the website is important to this process.

 These changes don't occur in a vacuum but are driven by ongoing data analysis.
 Rather than creating the perfect digital castle, this approach to website design considers measures such as customer reactions and site traffic patterns.

 Understanding Growth-Driven Design